The upcoming election is a presidential primary. Learn About Presidential Primaries

 ID is required with application to vote by mail.

-You do not need to send ID in with ballot, but signature comparison will be used to approve the ballot.
+When you apply for an absentee ballot, you must submit a copy of a valid photo ID OR a notarized signature with your absentee ballot request.
+You do not need to send any ID in with your ballot, but signature comparison with your voter registration file will be used to approve the ballot.

 You can also drop off your ballot in person at your local elections office.